 Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

-Become a Keynote Speaker: How To Do It In 5 Easy Steps
+How To Become a Keynote Speaker In 5 Easy Steps

 Me?
 Get paid for speaking in public?
 Not likely!

 That’s the usual reaction I get whenever I suggest that option to a colleague or client.
 Public speaking is generally last on the list of things people like or enjoy.
 In fact, it’s been said that many people fear public speaking more than they fear dying in a plane crash.

 But at some time in your life, you will probably be asked to speak in public, so why not be prepared?
 Believe me, if you focus on the fear factor, it will only grow larger and more threatening.
 This is why we start with facing your fear.

 Do you want to be a better speaker?
 Or at least to make a presentation to company executives or client groups without fainting from fear?
 Based on my experience, as a keynote speaker who Use these 5 steps to minimize your anxiety and maximize your impact.

 Step 1: Face your fear. “how to become a keynote speaker” plans has to be: Face Your Fear.
 The fear won’t disappear, but you can learn to work with it.
 You do this by developing executive presence that will command audience attention.

 Here’s how: Start by assessing what you have to work with now.
 Get a good quality webcam or videocam and record yourself in action.
 See not just how you look, but how you sound.
 If you have the most dynamic speech in the world but the quality of your voice is irritating, your audience may tune you out.
 A good self-evaluation may also include speaking in front of a mirror, or asking for critiques from friends and family.
 Once you know your strengths and weaknesses, your next steps will be clearer.